 - Serve immediately.

-.
+Make sure to add the Laksa or curry paste to the heated pot first before adding the broth.
 It should start to sizzle just slightly.
 This helps release all the aromas and “toasts” the paste, which will help bring out the flavour.

 If using a Thai curry paste instead of laksa paste, add 1/2 tsp turmeric powder to the pot to get that vibrant yellow Laksa colour.